 It’s true.
 And that’s after incurring possible sanctions like failing the assignment or course, suspension or dismissal from a college or university, or rescinding a degree.
 Such an act - when one person completes academic work for another to receive academic credit - is considered contract cheating and it’s a form of plagiarism.
 Plagiarism, which is defined as the use of the work and ideas of others without proper citation, is a serious issue.
-Thomas Edison State University has a strong policy on Academic Integrity including an Academic Code of Conduct.
+Thomas Edison State University has a strong policy on Academic Integrity including the Academic Code of Conduct.
 Students who submit course materials or examination responses that are found to be plagiarized are subject to discipline under the academic code of conduct policy.

 Stress Management, Time Management and Academic Integrity

 Whether attending classes in a face-to-face setting or in the online learning environment, cheating is not tolerated.
-Mentors are aware when a piece of writing is plagiarized and there are tools to help combat plagiarism such as Turnitin.
+Mentors are aware when a piece of writing is plagiarized and there are tools to help combat plagiarism such as SafeAssign.
 This useful and effective prevention service for students offers timely feedback and suggestions to help you improve your writing and citation skills.
 The University also offers many other helpful resources to help you succeed such as Smarthinking, an online tutorial service.
 And, the University’s partnership with the New Jersey State Library provides instant and free access to a wide variety of research, resources and information.